wearelumenai/distclus/README.md

 ## Online clustering

-The algorithm can be executed online, allowing new data to be pushed during execution.
+The algorithm can be executed asynchronously and continuously, allowing new data to be pushed during execution.

-This is achieved by calling the `RunOC` method with a `core.StatusNotifier` callback which will launch the algorithm execution as a background routine, and notify when status change in the same go routine than the RunOC execution (therefore, it might brake main execution routine).
+This is achieved by calling the method `Run` with the parameter async set to `true`, which will launch the algorithm execution as a background routine.

 When the algorithm starts, it first initializes the starting centers.
 For example, the number of initial centroids is given by the parameter `InitK` of the `mcmc.Conf` configuration object (see above).
-Thus at least `InitK` observations must be given at construction time or pushed before the algorithm starts, otherwise an error is returned by the `RunOC` method.
+Thus at least `InitK` observations must be given at construction time or pushed before the algorithm starts, otherwise an error is returned by the `Run` method.

 In such mode, the parameters `Iter`, `MinDataLength` and `IterFreq` of the `core.Conf` are both used to temporize continuous execution by respectively execute `Iter` iterations after a last `MinDataLength` pushed data and ensure maximum number of iterations per seconds.